AESPS/operative-agent/README.md

 ## 📋 Features

-- 🐧 **Lab-only / Kali friendly** — CTF-first tooling; run in isolated labs or VMs you own.
+- 🐧 **Lab-only / Kali-friendly** — Built for chaos labs and VMs you actually own (don’t let the bot touch prod 💀)
-- 🤖 **Multi-model** — Claude ↔ OpenAI switching with sensible defaults.
+- 🤖 **Multi-Model Flow** — Claude ↔ GPT on command.
+Swap brains mid-session when you vibe different.
-- 🧰 **Tools included** — nmap · ffuf · binwalk · exiftool · stegseek · strings · http clients · more.
+- 🧰 **All-in-One Toolkit** — nmap · ffuf · binwalk · exiftool · stegseek · strings · http utils · and more.
-- 📂 **Auto artifact save** — decoded/extracted results auto-saved to `/tmp/` (session indexed).
+- 📂 **Auto-Save Everything** — Decodes, dumps, and outputs go straight to `/tmp/` — no “where did that go” moment.
-- 🎯 **CTF helpers** — flag heuristics, binary checks, shellcode inspection helpers.
+- 🎯 **CTF Core Memory** — Knows flags, binaries, and shellcode like it’s been playing CTF since 2015.
-- ⚙️ **Execution control** — automatic or manual confirmation; inline flag overrides per command.
+- ⚙️ **Execution Control** — Go full auto or manual approve when you’re feeling extra cautious.
-- 📦 **Session file tracking** — list, read, and purge session artifacts.
-- 💸 **Cost note** — api mahal :')  bali kridit $5 inda batah tu.
-Nasi katok dapat 5 kanyang makan awo
+- 📦 **Session Recall** — Keeps track of your messy lab so you don’t lose your loot.
+- 💸 **Reality Check** — APIs cost money 💀 RIP $5 credits — that’s five nasi katok meals gone 😭

+---

+## 🌈 Quick Vibes: Why You’ll Love It

+- Feels like having a hacker buddy that *actually listens.*
+- Doesn’t ask “did you try nmap yet?” — it just does it.
+- Never complains about your spaghetti payloads.
+- Built to handle chaos, caffeine, and CTF pressure all at once.

 ---